ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

 ### MS-OXCTABL

-Seven scenarios are designed to verify the server-side and testable requirements in MS-OXCTABL test suite.
+The seven scenarios are designed to verify the server-side and testable requirements in the MS-OXCTABL test suite.
 The following table lists the scenarios designed in this test suite.

  Scenario  |  Description